-There are two methods - "fast"
+There are two methods - "fast", and "accurate".
+The "fast" version can

 look up many thousands of points very quickly, however when a point is near